 Poorly designed websites.
 One of the first places people will look for you is online.
 If you don't have a website, or have one that looks cheap, your personal brand could take a serious hit.
 If your website hasn't been updated in months and offers no relevant information, visitors will think the same things about the person behind the site.
 Your website needs to be professional and vibrant, and must have regularly updated content that will encourage visitors to keep reading.
 If you are serious about building your personal brand, it's important to invest in a professional-looking, easy-to-use website with information worth reading.

 [Editor’s Note: Considering using a website design service?
-If you’re looking for information to help you choose the service that is right for you, use the questionnaire below to have our sister site, Buyer Zone, provide you with information from a variety of vendors for free.]
+If you’re looking for information to help you choose the service that is right for you, use the questionnaire below to get information from a variety of vendors for free.]

 Inconsistency.
 To build up your personal brand, your message must be consistent.
 If you aren't staying on point with your messaging, your viewpoints and your image, then you and your brand will lose credibility.
 When you stray from your overall message, your personal brand can become confusing and lose value.
 Just like with your photo, you want others to immediately know what your personal brand stands for when they think of you.
 If your message isn't consistent across all channels — including social media, blog posts or just talking with others at a networking event — your personal brand won't seem authentic.